Google's $349 Pixel 4a vs. Apple's $399 iPhone SE

 Both the Pixel 4a and the iPhone SE are "budget" phones that lack some of the features available in more expensive smartphones available from the two companies, but both are capable devices that offer similar performance.

-The Pixel 4a feature a 5.81-inch OLED panel, which is much larger than the iPhone's 4.7-inch LCD display.
+The Pixel 4a feature a 5.81-inch OLED panel, which is larger than the iPhone's 4.7-inch LCD display.
 It has a pinhole camera cutout but is otherwise all screen, which gives it a more modern look and more viewable display area.
 The iPhone SE continues to feature thick top and bottom bezels that cut down on screen viewing area.

-When it comes to a straight display quality comparison, you might think the Pixel 4a would be leagues better with the OLED panel, but both are close in quality.
-The 4a wins out, but the iPhone SE is not too far off.
+When it comes to a straight display quality comparison, you might think the Pixel 4a would be leagues better with the OLED panel, but both are close in quality (see video for comparison).
+The 4a wins out with OLED, but the iPhone SE's LCD panel still looks good.

 The iPhone SE has a Touch ID Home Button in the bottom bezel, and the Pixel 4a also uses a fingerprint sensor, but it's located at the rear of the device.
 Touch ID beats out most other fingerprint sensors when it comes to accuracy and phone unlocking time, and there's no exception here.
-Google's fingerprint sensor is fine, but Touch ID is better.
+Google's fingerprint sensor is fine, but Touch ID is more accurate and less prone to failure.

 To keep costs low, Google built the Pixel 4a out of plastic, so when it comes quality, the iPhone SE's glass and aluminum design wins out.
-It looks and feels like a more premium smartphone, though plastic is less likely to break when dropped.
+It looks and feels like a more premium smartphone than the Pixel 4a, but the glass has more potential to break.

-The iPhone SE is equipped with Apple's latest A13 chip, which is just blazing fast.
-It puts the iPhone SE on par with Apple's flagship iPhones when it comes to performance, a factor that makes the iPhone SE's $399 price an excellent deal.
+The iPhone SE is equipped with Apple's latest A13 chip, which is blazing fast.
+It puts the iPhone SE on par with Apple's flagship iPhones when it comes to performance, a factor that makes the iPhone SE's $399 price a good deal for those who are more focused on performance.

-The Pixel 4a has an Octa-Core Qualcomm Snapdragon 730 processor, but it just can't perform at the level of the A13.
-You may not notice a super huge difference in every day usage, but there are some tasks where the iPhone SE will really outshine the 4a, which is just a little bit more laggy and less smooth.
+The Pixel 4a has an Octa-Core Qualcomm Snapdragon 730 processor, but it doesn't perform at the level of the A13.
+You may not notice a significant difference in every day usage, but there are some tasks where the iPhone SE will outshine the 4a, which is just a bit laggier and less smooth.

-When it comes to battery life, the Pixel 4a has a 3,140mAh battery while the iPhone SE has a 1,821mAh, so the Pixel 4a lasts a good bit longer.
-The Pixel 4a also sports 6GB RAM and 12GB base storage, while the iPhone SE has 3GB RAM and 64GB base storage.
+When it comes to battery life, the Pixel 4a has a 3,140mAh battery while the iPhone SE has a 1,821mAh battery, and MacRumors videographer Dan felt that the Pixel 4a had noticeably better battery life in his testing.
+The Pixel 4a also sports 6GB RAM and 128GB base storage, while the iPhone SE has 3GB RAM and 64GB base storage, so you're getting more storage for a lower price point with the Pixel.

+While the iPhone SE offers a Lightning port and wireless charging, the Pixel 4a has no wireless charging and a USB-C port, which is a consideration for those who prefer wireless charging or USB-C port access.

 The iPhone SE has an older camera that was first used in the iPhone 8, and it's a 12-megapixel single-lens setup.
 The Pixel 4a also has a single-lens 12.2-megapixel camera, but it has some of Google's computational photography and image processing features, so photos on the 4a look better.